the-isf-academy/lab_santas_mission/README.md

 # **Mission:** Solve Santa's Puzzles

 **Description**: You must solve a series of puzzles.
-The fastest group wins.
+How fast can you solve it?

 **First Clue - Santa’s Workshop:**